-One of the symptoms of toxic shock syndrome (TSS) is a distinctive rash.
-People may experience a similar rash due to other causes.
-However, as TSS can be life threatening, anyone who thinks that they may have it should seek emergency medical care.
+A symptom of toxic shock syndrome (TSS) is a distinctive rash.
+As TSS can be life threatening, anyone who thinks that they may have a TSS rash should seek emergency medical care.

 This article explains how to tell whether a rash is due to TSS.
 It also discusses the symptoms and causes of TSS, how doctors diagnose and treat it, and other possible causes of the rash.